Neota

 The most frequent failure in legal tech isn't the AI itself; it's the lack of a delivery layer.
 Our analysis of high-impact managed services engagements identifies a clear “85/15” split in value generation:

-• 85% of ROI is derived from Deterministic Workflow Design: This is the logic layer.
-It is where a firm’s unique intellectual property (IP) is encoded into a robust, repeatable digital framework.
+This is the logic layer.
+It is where a firm's unique intellectual property is encoded into a robust, repeatable digital framework.
+This is what makes a legal service scalable, defensible, and billable.

-• 15% of ROI is derived from AI Augmentation: This is the intelligence layer; using LLMs for specific tasks like summarisation or data extraction within that framework.
+This is the intelligence layer — using LLMs for specific tasks like summarisation or data extraction within that deterministic framework.

 The “Glass Box” Approach: Safety Through Logic